jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-04-tone-change-in-general-notes.md

         - [ ] Less definite language for philosophical opinion.
         - [ ] Less definite language where ideas are iffy.
 - [ ] Word variation:
-    - [ ] ~ Alternating evenly between words "may" and "might".
+    - [ ] Alternating evenly between words "may" and "might".
+- [ ] Reading over and rewording until satisfied.

 ### TODO